PastelBelem8/ADOPT.jl/dev-notes/MOOLibrariesRequirements.md

 # Multi-Objective Optimization Frameworks

 In order to fulfill with the goal of providing a broader set of optimization algorithms, we reviewed the most reputed Multi-Objective Optimization (MOO) open-source libraries.
-After a general overview, we narrowed them to six fundamental libraries that provide wider sets of Multi Objective Optimization Algorithms (MOOAs), while also providing a few Single Objective Algorithms.
-Other key points for the selection of these libraries were their ease of integration, the reputation of the algorithms, i.e., if they are actively used and widely known by optimization practitioners, and whether they are being actively maintained.
+After a general overview, we narrowed them to four fundamental libraries that provide wider sets of Multi Objective Optimization Algorithms (MOOAs), while also providing a few Single Objective Algorithms.
+Other key points for the selection of these libraries were their ease of integration, the reputation of the libraries, i.e., if they are actively used and widely known, and whether they are being actively maintained.
 Additionally, to further narrow down the number of optimization libraries to integrate with, a more extensive research was done.
-The following sections present the results for the six studied libraries: Platypus, and OTL/PyOptimization in Python, MOEAFramework and jMetal, in Java, and, Paradiseo and PaGMO in C++.
+The following sections present the results for the four studied libraries: Platypus in Python, MOEAFramework and jMetal, in Java, and PaGMO in C++.

-Although the developed framework is being developed in Julia, at the time of the research no relevant MOO frameworks were provided.
+Although the developed framework is being developed in Julia, at the time of the research no relevant MOO frameworks were provided and, therefore, no Julia package appears in the following sections.

 | Language  | Frameworks |
 |:---------:|:----------:|